+Kennesaw State University - Master of Science In Conflict Management.
 Kennesaw State University’s Master of Science in Conflict Management (MSCM) is a 16-month executive degree program designed for students seeking a supportive academic environment.
 Students gain the knowledge and skills to manage conflicts in today’s challenging environments.
 The MSCM faculty bring a diverse array of experiences to the classroom including environmental, public policy, international, court-related, workplace, non-profit, and more.
 EMU: Graduate Program in Conflict Transformation – Center for Justice & Peacebuilding.
 The master’s program in conflict transformation prepares students to creatively work for long-term sustained, structural change, whether in an organization or community or on a large-scale level.

 Learn More March 25, 2014 IPJ Interim Director Named to Women's Hall of Fame Learn More Stay Informed Receive the latest News & Events Subscribe Peace & Justice Update Giving to the Joan B. Make a Gift Multimedia.
 Stanford Law School: Center on International Conflict and Negotiation (SCICN) | Kent State: Center for Applied Conflict Management.
 The Center for Applied Conflict Management (CACM) was founded in 1971 as Kent State University's original "living memorial" to the students killed on May 4, 1970 when Ohio National Guardsmen killed four and injured nine Kent State University students during a student protest against the United States' war in Vietnam and Southeast Asia.
-Following the shootings, a university-wide commission was charged with recommending long-range institutional responses.
-The commission's consensus recommendation was that KSU should establish a living memorial in the form of a Center to study and to promote peaceful mechanisms of change.

 UNC Public Dispute Resolution.
 NOVA.
 Programs Graduate Certificate in Advanced Conflict Resolution Practice The Graduate Certificate in Advanced Conflict Resolution Practice offers students the fundamentals of applied conflict resolution and advanced training in the conflict resolution “skill-set.”
 It is intended to meet the needs of those individuals who seek more expertise in conflict resolution and are mainly interested in becoming practitioners in the field.
 It may also be appropriate for professionals who have already earned a graduate degree in their professional area, but who would benefit from academic study of applications of conflict analysis & resolution in their current profession.